• Skip to primary navigation

 5. Carroll College

 Carroll College was established in 1909 and is a private college.
-It is located in a city, has a total undergraduate enrollment of 1,099 students, and has a 63-acre campus.
+It is located in a city with a total undergraduate enrollment of 1,099 students and a 63-acre campus.

 Visit School Here